 Piecewise cubic Hermite interpolation (PCHIP).
-This method preserves monotonicity and the shape of the data.
+This method preserves monotonicity and the shape of the data (for curves only).

 Thin-plate spline interpolation.
-This method fits smooth surfaces that also extrapolate well.
+This method fits smooth surfaces that also extrapolate well (for surfaces only).

-The type of interpolant to use depends on the characteristics of the data being fit, the required smoothness of the curve, speed considerations, post-fit analysis requirements, and so on.
-The linear and nearest neighbor methods are fast, but the resulting curves are not very smooth.
-The cubic spline and shape-preserving and v4 methods are slower, but the resulting curves are very smooth.
+The interpolant method you use depends on several factors, including the characteristics of the data being fit, the required smoothness of the curve, speed considerations, and post-fit analysis requirements.
+The linear and nearest neighbor methods fit models efficiently, and the resulting curves are not very smooth.
+The cubic spline, shape-preserving, and biharmonic methods take longer to fit models, and the resulting curves are very smooth.

-does not follow the data as well as the shape-preserving interpolant.
+interpolant is not as smooth as the shape-preserving interpolant.

 Goodness-of-fit statistics, prediction bounds, and weights are not defined for interpolants.
 Additionally, the fit residuals are always 0 (within computer precision) because interpolants pass through the data points.